Did you know companies that use talent assessment tools are 36% more likely to be satisfied with their new hire?

 ⇒ Various types of assessment tools provide teachers with a flexible distribution channel, which means that no matter where they or their students are, they can conduct a test anytime, anywhere.

 ⇒ Since there is no need for an invigilator, it can let as many students as possible take the online test.
-All that the teachers need to do is share the test/quiz with students on their respective email ids and once they’ve completed it, they’ll get an instant updated about the results.
+All that the teachers need to do is share the test/quiz with students on their respective email IDs.
+Once they’ve completed it, they’ll get an instant updated about the results.

 4. Easy to Keep a Tab on the Students’ Progress